kgrid/kgrid-starter/README.md

-## Knowledge Grid Starter Guide
+## Knowledge Grid Starter Installation and Set up Guide

+### To download Knowledge Grid Starter Kit, Go to [Kgrid Starter release page](https://github.com/kgrid/kgrid-starter/releases).
+After you have completed the steps detailed in this guide and started the Knowledge Grid, a welcome page will show up in your browser.
+Or, you can browser the page here: [Welcome to Knowledge Grid](index.html)

 ### Section 1.
 Prepare your system

 To set up and run Knowledge Grid from your local machine, the system should have the following required software:

 - [Java SE Development Kit 8](http://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html)
 - [Oracle VirtualBox 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) - Note get VirtualBox version 5.1 which is compatible with Vagrant.
 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - [Node.js + npm](https://www.npmjs.com/get-npm) - Note: get the long-term release version.
 - After installing Node.js and `npm`, install the demo server (to run client apps) using:
   `npm install -g http-server`

 ### Section 2.
 Download KGRID Components and Provision

 Once the system has all prerequisites, download and initialize the kgrid-starter from the [Kgrid Starter release page](https://github.com/kgrid/kgrid-starter/releases).
 Choose the latest version.
 Download and unzip (to the Desktop for example).
 A folder with a name like `kgrid-starter-0.5` will be created.
 Change to that folder.

 The starter includes or sets up the following KGRID Components: